vjmichael/MikeyTools/README.md

 | `analyze_video` | ✅ Yes | Must use a vision-capable model |

 Note on whisper. ggml_base.bin is required which might be a separate download.
 - rename the whisper folder as whisper-bin.
 Download the ggml-base.bin into the whisper-bin folder.
 COPY and do not move the folder into the nodes-module folder.
-For some reason, running npm run build deletes the whisper-bin folder.
+For some reason, running npm run build may delete the whisper-bin folder.

 Direct Download from Hugging Face
 ```